Disability advocates near you.

 - If you require a further hearing, lawyers can represent you at these, including any Administrative Law Judge Hearings.

 - Provide ongoing support, even after you are awarded benefits.
-For example, this can include a periodic review at no cost.
+For example, this can include a periodic review from the advocate near you at no cost.

-- All assistance is offered confidentially, timely and in a professional manner.
+- All assistance is offered confidentially, timely, free or affordable and in a professional manner.

 - They will work with your doctor.
 Together the advocate and your medical provider will collect data, document and proof your condition and show how its impact your ability to work or hold a job.

-While it may take three to six months to know if your claim was approved, the advocate will be ready to support you when you get the results.
-They can help with any reconsideration requests, which can take about 3 months.
+While it may take three to six months to know if your claim was approved, the disability advocate will be ready to support you when you get the results.
+They can help with any reconsideration requests or appeals with the Social Security Administration, which can take about 3 months.
 Or, if and when the times comes, use them to file a second appeal.

-Fees involved for using Social Security advocates or lawyers
+Fees involved for using Social Security disability advocates